-There is an argument that the learning process is explicit (easy to explain) in the beginning as the connections need reinforcement before they become implicit (hard or impossible to explain).
-For example, when learning to ride a bike we learn to hold the handle bars and push down on the paddles, however, as this action is reinforced and practiced it is refined by considering how hard we hold the handle bars and how much force is applied through the peddles.
-Then, somewhere along the way, you stop thinking about it and it becomes autonomic.
+There is an argument that the learning process is explicit (easy to explain) in the beginning, as the connections need reinforcement before they become implicit (hard or impossible to explain).
+For example, when learning to ride a bike we learn to hold the handlebars and push down on the paddles.
+However, as this action is reinforced and practiced it is refined by considering how hard we hold the handlebars and how much force is applied through the peddles.
+Then, somewhere along the way, we stop thinking about it and it becomes autonomic.
 This is the same for learning to write or draw.
 These patterns are typically referred to as schemas (the name can vary between domains), which firmly situates the learning process within the cognitive domain.

 In summary, I have outlined the core components of deep learning and situating it within the cognitive domain of learning through the use of schema adjustment or assimilation.
 I have suggested how teaching and learning can be shaped to consider this approach to promote deep learning.